lava2006/DevOps-Learning/AWS Services/Aws S3 Storage.md

 ## Overview

+Amazon S3 lets you store objects (files) organized in buckets.
+With 11 nines of durability, multiple storage classes, and seamless integration with AWS ecosystem, S3 supports a wide range of workloads from simple backups to complex data lakes.
 Amazon Simple Storage Service (S3) is a cloud-native, fully managed object storage service designed for storing and retrieving any amount of data from anywhere.
 It offers industry-leading durability, scalability, and security with:

 - 11 nines (99.999999999%) durability via data replication across multiple Availability Zones (AZs).